BeppoSAX-WFC catalog of fast X-ray transients: Catalog

 Figure~\ref{figlc2} shows the light curves of the 100 GRBs, focusing on times closer to the (shorter) events.
 Also shown are the 5-30/2-5 keV spectral hardness ratio and the GRBM photon count rates.
 The latter data are raw data without background subtraction, in contrast to the WFC light curves.
-The same selection of good time intervals was applied as for Fig.~\ref{figlc1} (allowed star tracker configurations an a source that is at least 150 km above the earth horizon).
+For further info on GRBM detected events (e.g., fluence and peak flux in cgs units), see \cite{frontera2009} and \cite{guidorzi2011}.
+The same selection of good time intervals was applied as for Fig.~\ref{figlc1} (allowed star tracker configurations an a source that is at least 150 km above the Earth horizon).

 We note that very bright events (i.e., 10 Crabs or brighter) were excluded on 971010 (MJD 50731.505104, OP2622, WFC unit 2), 000305 (51608.175961, 8616, 1) and 000411 (51645.119576, 8902, 2) because they exhibit a suspect top-hat light curve with a duration of 10-16 s.
+These are suspected to be false because of improper processing of raw satellite data.